asyncapi/website/pages/blog/2023-summary.md

   src="/img/posts/2023-summary/linkedin.webp"
 />

-We also don't use any premium or marketing services; everything you see here is 100% organic, and even though LinkedIn still has much to offer users, it is way better than the X/Twitter app, in my opinion.
+We also don't use any premium or marketing services; everything you see here is 100% organic.
+Even though LinkedIn still has much to offer, it is better than the X/Twitter app.

 <Figure
   src="/img/posts/2023-summary/referred-by-LinkedIn.webp"